AnakinSolo1983/Master-s-Project-2.5-Gb-s-Ethernet-for-consumer-hardware/README.md

 ### XDP-ACL

-The **xdp-acl** directory contains sources and patch for XDP and POC.
+The **xdp-acl** directory contains sources and patch for XDP-ACL POC.
 It also contains a ```get_build.sh``` script which is used to clone DPDK, applying the patch in **xdp-acl/patch** and build it.
-It then compiles the XDP program that will be used for XDP ACL tests.
+It then compiles the XDP program that will be used for XDP ACL packet filtering.

 ## Additional